by Rob Adams Event Trends February 02nd, 2023

 - Limiting travel through virtual options and centralized locations

 - Utilizing green or eco-friendly vendors and partners

 During the pandemic, event attendees expected their safety to be addressed, even as COVID regulations loosened.
 One big holdover has been the ways many of us are more mindful about how we can better care for our minds and bodies.
 That means including some of those features in events moving forward (and expecting health and wellness to be evergreen).

 - Contactless interactions - RFID and other technology make contactless interactions easier.
 Everything from registration to payments can be handled without direct contact between staff and attendees.

-- Mindfulness and relaxation time - One thing attendees did not miss about events during the pandemic was the often busy schedules that kept them moving non-stop morning to night.
-A good way to escape this stress is to avoid over scheduling your events, but you can go a step further and include additional services as well.
-By providing a relaxation station, an opportunity for a chair massage between sessions, a morning yoga class, or the time for a quick nap in one’s room, you are making certain guests leave your event rejuvenated.
+- Mindfulness and relaxation time - One thing attendees did not miss about events during the pandemic was the often busy schedules that kept them moving non-stop, morning to night.
+A good way to escape this stress is to include services that focus on relaxation.
+By providing an opportunity for a chair massage between sessions, a morning yoga class, or a relaxation station, you are allowing guests to leave your event rejuvenated.

 Simply tapping into current trends can make your event even more memorable, but finding new and interesting ways to include these trends will truly delight your guests.
 Bishop-McCann prides itself on our ability to be creative in designing and executing event experiences.